-Primus, as a reseller of domestic Canadian telecommunications, virtually is unregulated by the CRTC.
-In particular, because we do not own or operate transmission facilities in Canada, we are not subject to the Canadian Telecommunications Act or the regulatory authority of the CRTC, except to the extent that our provision of international telecommunications services is subject to CRTC licensing and other regulations.
-Therefore we may provide resold Canadian domestic long distance service without rate, price or tariff regulation, ownership limitations, or other regulatory requirements.
+Primus, as a reseller of domestic Canadian telecommunications, is virtually unregulated by the Canadian Radio-television and Telecommunications Commission.
+In particular, because we do not own and operate transmission facilities in Canada, we are not subject to the Canadian Telecommunications Act or the regulatory authority of the Canadian Radio-television and Telecommunications Commission, except to the extent that our provisions of international telecommunications has related licensing and other regulations.
+We may therefore provide resold Canadian domestic long distance service without rate, price or tariff regulation, ownership limitations, or other regulatory requirements.

 Competition.
 Long distance competition has been in place in Canada since 1990 for long distance resellers and since 1992 for facilities-based carriers.
 Since 1994, the incumbent local exchange carriers have been required to provide "equal access" which eliminated the need for customers of competitive long distance providers to dial additional digits when placing long distance calls.
-In June 1992, the CRTC issued its ground-breaking Telecom Decision CRTC 92-12 requiring the incumbent local exchange carriers to interconnect their networks with their facilities-based as well as resale competitors.
-However, these companies have now disbanded the Stentor alliance effective January 1, 1999, and have begun to compete against one another.
+In June 1992, the Canadian Radio-Television and Telecommunications Commission issued its ground-breaking Telecom Decision CRTC 92-12 requiring the incumbent local exchange carriers to interconnect their networks with their facilitiesbased as well as resale competitors.
+These dominant companies, including Bell Canada, have traditionally offered both local and long distance services within their respective provincial or regional territories, and did not compete against one another.
+These companies have disbanded the Stentor alliance effective January 1, 1999, and now compete against one another.
 Other nationwide providers are AT&T Canada Corp., and Sprint Canada.
 Additional long distance services competition is provided by a substantial resale long distance industry in Canada.
+Although resellers do not own facilities, they are able to provide the same range of domestic services and long distance services as facilities-based carriers by leasing capacity and other services from facilities-based carriers.

 Foreign Ownership Restrictions.
 Under Canada's Telecommunications Act and certain regulations promulgated pursuant to such Act, foreign ownership restrictions are applicable to facilities-based carriers (known as "Canadian carriers"), but not resellers, which may be wholly foreign-owned and controlled.
 These restrictions limit the amount of direct foreign investment in Canadian carriers to no more than 20% of the voting equity of a Canadian carrier operating company and no more than 33 1/3% of the voting equity of a Canadian carrier holding company.
 The restrictions also limit the number of seats which may be occupied by non-Canadians on the board of directors of a Canadian carrier operating company to 20%.
 In addition, under Canadian law, a majority of Canadians must occupy the seats on the board of directors of a Canadian carrier holding company.
 Although it is possible for foreign investors to also hold non-voting equity in a Canadian carrier, the law requires that the Canadian carrier not be "controlled in fact" by non-Canadians.